roman-milk/roman-milk.github.io/dirty-geezer-meets-a-fan.md

  ------------------------------------------

  I hope you like this new story, it is inspired by a special lady, who did indeed contact me as I stated.
 I hope you enjoy, and please do send feedback.
-Report_Story #1